Welcome to Santa Barbara Home Designer

 They are real life, good looking men and women who just happen to be living their dream as artists in the trades.

-Here, the Artisan uses a wet-n-dry sanding block to refine the Old World finish he is applying to the walls.
+Here this Artisan uses a wet-n-dry sanding block to refine the Old World finish he is applying to the walls.

 Drywall Finishes for Spanish Homes: